So, is the Bible to be viewed as a book that is inspired by God but with possible errors? Or is it inerrant?

 - There is a similar potential issue with the last chapter of John’s gospel which appears to add a new epilogue.

-- What is perhaps the signature story of John’s gospel is not included in the earliest known manuscripts.
+- What is perhaps the signature story of John’s gospel is not included in the earliest known manuscripts of the New Testament.
 This is the story of the lynching of a woman adultress that Jesus averted by commanding “Let anyone among you who is without sin be the first to throw a stone at her.”
 This story is a personal favorite because of what is so powerfully conveyed of divine acceptance coupled with a frank look at first century gender issues.
 While not in the earliest manuscripts, I’d be inclined to (perhaps hypocritically) give it a pass anyway.

 - A final example is provided by a phrase inserted the first epistle of John apparently by the Catholic theologian Erasmus in his 1552 edition of the Greek New Testament identifying the Father, Son and Holy Ghost as “three in one.”
-Other than this passage also found in the King James but which most more recent biblical translations have now removed and there is no other clear, succinct biblical statement in support of this Trinitarian concept.
+Other than this passage (also found in the King James but which most more recent biblical translations have now removed), there is no other clear, succinct biblical statement in support of this Trinitarian concept.

 The meaning of the two sayings is entirely different.
 As is the case throughout Luke’s gospel, social justice takes front seat.
 For Matthew, it’s all about individual responsibility.
 Did Jesus say different things to different audiences – much like a political stump candidate flavoring his message a bit differently in one town than another?
 Or should one ideology trump the other?
 Depending on your choice of gospel, the answer can be quite different.